Tesco sales surge but COVID costs wipe out fifth of pretax profit

 "There will undoubtedly be a greater importance of digital and virtual in the future, but we think that stores will continue to be the backbone of our business."

-The combination of large stores and a full online offer has helped Tesco and its major UK rivals Sainsbury’s, Asda and Morrisons regain some ground lost to discounters Aldi and Lidl, industry data has shown.
+The combination of large stores and a full online offer has helped Tesco and its major UK rivals Sainsbury's (SBRY.L), Asda and Morrisons (MRW.L) regain some ground lost to discounters Aldi and Lidl, industry data has shown.

 Customers making fewer trips in the pandemic have wanted larger ranges and more space to shop.